 CAKE & WW

-We currently offer two engaging activity types for families with children aged 4 to 17: the Climate Action Kids Engagement (CAKE) field trips and the Wild Wonders (WW) programme.
-When these activities are opened to the public, MNS members enjoy preferential discounts.
-Please refer to the sections below for more details on each programme.
+We offer two engaging activities for families with children aged 4–17.
+When open to the public, MNS members receive preferential discounts.
+From 2026, Wild Wonders will also welcome individual participants.
+See the sections below for more details on each activity.

 Climate Action Kids Engagement (CAKE)